kishuni/speedfuns/undertale/pacifist.md

 Tsunderplane | `F-Flee!` |
 Pyrope | `Flee` |

+Go to the top so when Alphys comes out of the elevator, it saves walking time.
+Same for after the fight, walk towards the top.

 ### Mettaton Quiz
 - Hit `[A] Money` to skip to the last question and end the battle.
 - `[A] Undyne` for the final question is the fastest.

 Save after the Lab to heal to full.
+There's a save point two maps after the lab.

 ### Slide Puzzle 1 (Right)
 Up, Left, Fire